truenas/documentation/content/_includes/AddMinIOCertificate.md

       Enter the email address you want to receive system notifications.

    d.
 Enter your system IP address in **Subject Alternate Names**, then click **Next**.
+      If configuring MinIO in a MNMD cluster, enter the system IP addresses for each system in the cluster.

    e.
 Accept the default values on **Extra Constraints**, then click **Next**.